 If you take Full Spectrum CBD and then take a drug test, it is possible for the test to be positive.

-Furthermore, unfortunately, there are many unscrupulous businesses who have taken advantage of the lack of regulations in the CBD market.
+Furthermore, unfortunately, there are many unscrupulous businesses that have taken advantage of the lack of regulations in the CBD market.
 A recent Penn State study tested 81 CBD products and found that nearly 70% were mislabeled.
-Thus, it is possible for you to take a drug which has labeling indicating that there is no THC, when the compound is actually present.
+Thus, it is possible for you to take a drug that has labeling indicating that there is no THC when the compound is actually present.

-The only way to truly ensure that the CBD product you are taking has no THC is to be an aware consumer and purchase products which have underwent independent testing.
+The only way to truly ensure that the CBD product you are taking has no THC is to be an aware consumer and purchase products that have undergone independent testing.
 This means that a 3rd party has tested the product and found that it’s labeling is accurate.
-As long as you purchase a product which has had such testing, you can rest assured that it is accurately labeled.
+As long as you purchase a product that has had such testing, you can rest assured that it is accurately labeled.
 If this is the case, and the product says it has no THC, you can use the product with confidence and will not fail a drug test.